Milky Way (album): Background

 Bas addressed the release of Milky Way and the thought process behind it on Instagram saying:

 It's been two and a half years since Too High to Riot.
 I've spent the better part searching for ground.
 We go looking for love in all the wrong places.
 We go on radio shows looking for love from the hosts and their audience.
 We put out albums, our truths, in hopes the public will love them and catapult us to great successes.
 We hope our labels will love how the singles perform.
 We conquer as many women as we can as if it'll make us love ourselves.
 Instead of finding one that who shows you the man you could be.
 We share only the good parts of our lives on social media.
 In hopes of making people fall in love with us.
 One like at a time.
 This album is about finding ground.
 About not poisoning your own well.
 About finding and tethering yourself to the love that truly fulfills you.
 Love of self.
 Love of others.
 Lovers.
 Family.
 Friends.
 Fans.
 You've all given me all the affirmation I'll ever need.
 That is the Milky Way.
 The only way to go.

 Promotion

 Bas announced the Milky Way Tour on September 25, 2018 in support of the album.
 The tour will include 43 North American dates, starting in New Orleans, on November 16, 2018, and concluding in Nashville, Tennessee, on February 24, 2019.

 Singles

 On April 10, 2018, Bas released the promotional single "Pinball II" featuring Correy C, although not making it onto the album.
 The music video for "Pinball II" was released on June 5, 2018.

 The album's first single "Boca Raton" with ASAP Ferg was released on June 19, 2018.
 The music video was released on August 9, 2018.
 On August 22, 2018, Bas released the second single "Tribe" with J. Cole, accompanied by a music video.
 The video was shot in Miami's Little Haiti neighborhood.

-On February 29, 2019, it was released the music video for "Purge".
-As the latest single of the album.
+On February 29, 2019, the music video for "Purge" was released as the latest single of the album.